Cal Petersen: Professional

 Petersen began the 2018–19 season with the Ontario Reign after being cut from the Kings training camp.
 On November 12, 2018, he was recalled from the Reign after Jack Campbell suffered a torn meniscus.
 Petersen made his NHL debut the following night against the Toronto Maple Leafs, coming in to relieve starter Peter Budaj in the second period.
 The Kings lost 5–1 to the Maple Leafs with Petersen saving 15 shots and allowing one goal.
 The following game, on November 16, Petersen earned his first NHL start in the United Center against the Chicago Blackhawks, and recorded his first NHL win that night in a 2–1 shootout, making 34 saves in total.
 Two games later, on November 19, Petersen recorded his first career NHL shutout by making 29 saves in a 2–0 win over the St. Louis Blues.

 On July 16, 2019, Petersen signed a three-year contract extension with the Kings.
 He then began the 2019–20 season with the Reign.
 On January 3, 2020, Petersen was named to the AHL 2020 All-Star Game.

 On September 22, 2021, Petersen signed a three-year, $15 million contract extension with the Kings.

+On June 6, 2023, the Kings traded Petersen to the Philadelphia Flyers as part of a three-team trade, also involving the Columbus Blue Jackets.

+On February 28, 2024, the Flyers placed Petersen on waivers.